A multimedia corpus of siPhuthi

 - 20hrs of legacy materials (recordings, photographs, fieldnotes) produced by Dr Simon Donnelly in the mid-90s, of which a minimum of 5hrs will be transcribed, translated and annotated.
 These legacy materials contain folk stories, information on traditional cultural knowledge and elicited grammatical data.

-In addition, the deposit will contain a quadrilingual wordlist (siPhuthi, Sesotho, isiXhosa, English) produced in FLEx consisting of lexical items generated from directed elicitations and collected texts, as well as scanned notebook pages and photographs.
+In addition, the collection will contain a quadrilingual wordlist (siPhuthi, Sesotho, isiXhosa, English) produced in FLEx consisting of lexical items generated from directed elicitations and collected texts, as well as scanned notebook pages and photographs.

 Acknowledgement and citation